wuxc/pywin32doc/md/servicemanager.md

 prudent for your installation program to call this function with

-registerNow\=True, to ensure your services can write useful entries\.
+registerNow=True, to ensure your services can write useful entries\.